Breast Lift (Mastopexy)

 Breast Lift (Mastopexy) Newcastle

-Breast Lift (Mastopexy) surgery aims to address concerns by removing excess skin, tightening the surrounding tissues, and repositioning the nipple-areolar complex to a higher and more elevated position on the breast mound.
+Breast Lift (Mastopexy) surgery involves removing excess skin, tightening surrounding tissues, and repositioning the nipple-areolar complex to a higher position on the breast mound to address changes in breast shape and position.

 Breast Lift (Mastopexy) at a Glance